armory/docs/content/en/continuous-deployment/plugin-guide/policy-engine/_index.md

 ## {{% heading "prereq" %}}

 * The Policy Engine requires an [Open Policy Agent (OPA)](https://www.openpolicyagent.org/) server, version 0.12.x or later.
-You can either use the example on this page to deploy a server in the same Kubernetes cluster as Armory Continuous Deployment.
+You can use the example on this page to deploy a server in the same Kubernetes cluster as Armory Continuous Deployment.
 Alternately, see the OPA documentation for information about how to [deploy an OPA server](https://www.openpolicyagent.org/docs/latest/deployments/).
 Specifically, the OPA v1 API must be available.
 * You have identified the Policy Engine plugin that is compatible with your version of Armory Continuous Deployment or Spinnaker.
 See the [Supported versions](#supported-versions) section.
 * If you are using Spinnaker, you are familiar with [installing and using plugins](https://spinnaker.io/docs/guides/user/plugins-users/) in Spinnaker.